Paolo Rozzio: Youth career

 Born in Savigliano, the Province of Cuneo, Piedmont, Rozzio started his career at Juventus.
 Rozzio played for the Turin club (Torino) until 2005–06 season.
 Before he left the club, he was the member of Giovanissimi Regionali U14 team.
 He started for Juve in Pulcini A team in 2002–03 season.

-In 2006 Rozzio left for CBS Scuola Calcio (name after Cavoretto, Borgo Po and San Salvario, 3 locality of Turin), a Turin-based club which signed an partnership agreement with A.C.
+In 2006 Rozzio left for CBS Scuola Calcio (name after Cavoretto, Borgo Po and San Salvario, 3 locality of Turin), a Turin-based club which signed a partnership agreement with A.C.
 Milan.
 He was selected to Piedmont Giovanissimi representative team for 2007 Coppa Nazionale Primavera.
 Rozzio played for its Allievi Regionali U17 team in 2007–08 season, despite he was eligible to Allievi Regionali Fascia B U16.

 Rozzio left for Canavese in 2008.
 Rozzio was the member of Allievi U17 team and the reserve in 2008–09 Campionato Nazionale Allievi and 2009–10 Campionato Berretti respectively.
 In January 2010 Rozzio was signed by Torino F.C. in 6-month loan, he was the member of the reserve in Campionato Primavera.
 He only played twice for Torino reserve.